-24 Sep Widescreen PowerPoint presentations: should you switch from 4:3 to 16:9?
+01 Jan Widescreen PowerPoint presentations: making the switch from 4:3 to 16:9

 Since becoming the universal standard aspect ratio, we’ve seen 16:9 widescreen monitors, laptops, TV’s and projectors become commonplace.
-And with 2013, PowerPoint has jumped on board by setting their default aspect ratio to 16:9.
+PowerPoint jumped on board in 2013 by setting their default aspect ratio to 16:9.
 With the push to go wide, is it time for you to make the switch from 4:3 to 16:9?
-Widescreen PowerPoint is here to stay.
+Widescreen PowerPoint is here to stay, folks.

-The main reason for creating a 16:9 presentation is because that’s the dimension of the screen on which your presentation will be shown.
-Widescreen monitors and TV/monitors are prevalent in today’s marketplace and used in many business meeting rooms as well in conference settings.
+If your presentation is going to be shown on a 16:9 screen, and odds are that it is, it should be created in 16:9 as well.
+Widescreen monitors and TV monitors are prevalent in today’s marketplace and are used in many business meeting rooms and conferences.
 If your presentation is going to be at a conference, knowing the dimensions of the screens in the meeting rooms is key!
-Often large convention halls and larger meeting rooms have wide screens set up, where smaller breakout rooms use 4:3 screens.
+Large convention halls and larger meeting rooms often have wide screens set up, whereas smaller breakout rooms tend to use 4:3 screens.

-While many screens are now widescreen format, the 4:3 ratio still applies to the remaining 4:3 monitors, meeting room screens and projectors, as well as the iPad.
+While many screens are now widescreen format, the 4:3 ratio is still appropriate for the remaining 4:3 monitors, meeting room screens and projectors, as well as the iPad.
 While the growing number of tablets continue to battle over 4:3 and 16:9, it is important to recognize the 4:3 aspect ratio iPad and its dominance as the tablet of choice for business.

-It would be ideal to have one master template that will accommodate both formats, but unfortunately, it’s not that simple.
+In a perfect world, you’d have one master template to accommodate both 4:3 and 16:9 formats, but unfortunately it’s not that simple.

 Important tips for making the switch to widescreen PowerPoint

-If you merely switch the page set up of your presentation from 4:3 to 16:9, template artwork will be stretched out of proportion.
+If you merely switch the page set up of your PowerPoint presentation from 4:3 to 16:9, template artwork will be stretched out of proportion.
 And nothing diminishes your professional credibility more than having your own company’s logo stretched out of shape on all of your slides.
-You must have a new widescreen PowerPoint template constructed.
+To combat this, you’ll need to create a new widescreen PowerPoint template.

-If you are finding that your presentations are being shown on a widescreen format and you are still using your 4:3 presentation, it may be time for you to create a 16:9 version of your widescreen presentation.
-In addition to fitting better in a widescreen and utilizing all of the available space, widescreen PowerPoint presentations come across as more “with the times”, they allow for a wider canvas for more impactful design.
+If you find that your presentations are being shown in a widescreen format and you are still using your 4:3 presentation template, it may be time for you to move to 16:9.
+In addition to better utilizing available space, widescreen PowerPoint presentations come across as more modern.
 They also look much better when converted to video for sharing on YouTube, phones, or your website.